andrewflowers/survey-fraud/README.md

 Two crucial files are worth explaining in more detail.

 (1) `survey_metadata_for_cleaning.csv`: [Click here for instructions](https://github.com/andrewflowers/survey-fraud/blob/master/survey_metadata_instructions.md).
 This file lists each survey by row and metadata by column.
 The metadata entered -- which variables to drop, the name of the country variable, etc. -- are used by the `prepare_data.R` script to clean the raw data files.
-See

 (2) `replication_summary_MMDDYY.csv`: These are dated replication files in the `results` folder, from FiveThirtyEight's attempt to replicate Robbins and Kuriakose's results, as found in `Results_File_Cleaned_1209.csv`. **AS OF NOW, THE REPLICATION IS CLOSE BUT IMPERFECT.**